-After completing each fiscal year, nonprofit organizations must comply with year-end reporting at both the state and federal levels.
+After completing each fiscal year, nonprofit start-up organizations must comply with year-end reporting at both the state and federal levels.
 Failure to remain in compliance with these requirements can result in incurring penalty fees, revocation of tax-exempt status, and even having your corporation dissolved by the state.

 86% of nonprofits surveyed in our research study reported needing help with annual compliance requirements.
 Our study showed that no matter the organization’s size, compliance provided consistent headaches.
 One nonprofit participant in our research reported spending 960 hours on compliance in their first year of operation!